- Deans, directors and chairs

 Way Klingler Teaching Enhancement Award Fosters the development of effective and sustainable changes and innovations in teaching approaches within specific courses or clusters of courses.
 This annual award is given to a team of two or more faculty to develop, implement and evaluate a specific teaching project.
 One award of up to $20,000 will be given to the selected project team for one fiscal year.
 The award is competitive and will be selected by the Committee on Teaching.
 Each year, the provost and Committee on Teaching may identify a particular area of higher priority for projects that meet strategic academic goals to enhance teaching and learning at Marquette.
 The focus this year is on high-impact educational practices.
 Application deadline for submission is December 7, 2018.

-Way Klingler Young Scholar Awards Way Klingler Young Scholar Awards application information will be available in September 2018.
-Supports promising young scholars in critical stages of their careers.
-Up to four awards will be given for 2018–19 to full-time regular junior faculty in the three years following their third-year review.
-The awards are intended to fund $2,000 in operating cost and to cover a portion of salary to afford the recipient a one-semester release from teaching.
+Way Klingler Young Scholar Awards Supports promising young scholars in critical stages of their careers.
+Up to four awards will be given for 2019–20 to full-time regular junior faculty in the three years following their third-year review.
+The awards are intended to fund $2,000 in operating costs and to cover a portion of salary to afford the recipient a one-semester release from teaching.
 Individuals will be selected by the Committee on Research.
-Application deadline for submission is January 5, 2018.
+Application deadline for submission is January 4, 2019.
 (Check with your dean’s office to confirm the college application deadline.)